IT21266300/EcoCycleExplorerWeb/README.md

 - Design a system that offers real-time voice guidance for cyclists.
 - Ensure the system accurately identifies and announces landmarks.
 - Integrate GPS and mapping technologies for precise navigation.

-### **Route Optimization and Navigation**
-- AI algorithms dynamically calculate the most efficient and safe routes.
-- Factors like road conditions, real-time weather, and user preferences are considered.

 ### **Develop Team and Individual Ride**
 - Create options for both solo rides and group navigation.